OPAL Functions

 | like | Returns true if subject matches pattern (case-sensitive). |

-| lte | Return true if A is less than or equal to B. |
+| lte | Returns true when the first argument is less than or equal to the second, using the same coercion and comparability rules as the |

 | match_regex | Return true if the argument input string or object (converted to a string) matches the argument regular expression. |